 Every day that representation on streaming playlists can be counted on a single hand, and it stays that way the following day, we are all accountable.

-Every time that only a single opportunity is made available for women on tours, lineups, showcases, and/or awards recognitions, and we keep supporting those outlets, we are all accountable.
+Every time that only a single opportunity is made available for women on tours, lineups, showcases, and/or award recognitions, and we keep supporting those outlets, we are all accountable.

 This isn’t one entity’s problem.
 It is everyone’s problem.
-And, while there may not be a specific person or place for us to hang it on, there are a few knowable things that have changed in the last 20 years.
+And, while there may not be a specific person or place for us to hang the blame, there are a few knowable things that have changed in the last 20 years.
 We believe those changes matter, significantly, to how we got here.
-They aren’t all the factors and we don’t have all the answers.
-They do help paint a picture of some key contributors though and that’s really important.
+They aren’t all the factors and we don’t have all the answers but they do help paint a picture of some key contributors and that’s really important.
+There is also a knowable way radio can start making real change today and that matters too.